mik-jozef/chalk/spec-notes.md

-Constructor params prefixed with underscore are assigned to members named lambdas? for one-liner function/method declarations `getSize() => size` should member initializer lists be part of chalk? yes. left out == initialized with default constructor option to translate mathematical proofs about source code to mathematical proofs about the executable file (verifiable with the executable alone) disallow returning local types and functions
+Constructor params prefixed with underscore are assigned to members named lambdas? for one-liner function/method declarations `getSize() => size` preserve the `T t(constructor, params)` variable definition syntax and make `T(constructor, params)` an anonymous variable definition should member initializer lists be part of chalk? yes. left out == initialized with default constructor how to handle `{}`, the empty object/set/code block/destructuring? destructuring and code blocks could be required to always be nonempty (except for for cycle code block, if that's how it will be specified), maybe it could always be interpreted as a value of type `class {}&Set` until assignment? similarly, type of empty array would be `[]None`?
+  This would require that such values change their types if they are modified. option to translate mathematical proofs about source code to mathematical proofs about the executable file (verifiable with the executable alone) disallow returning local types and functions